 - The Dirt Tooth Powder

-For even more plastic-free toothpaste brands check out this database.
+For even more plastic-free toothpaste brands and dentist.
 They update the site every day with new brands so check back often.

 Read the Ingredients

 The only way to be sure your toothpaste is microplastic-free is by reading the ingredient list.
 Some brands claim to be plastic-free but parts of the packaging such as the cap may be made of polypropylene fibers – which are in fact plastic.
 Sneaky, right?

 Pro tip – if a product label includes the ingredients polypropylene or polyethylene on its label there are plastic microbeads contained in the product.